 Bronzy Inca

-🏡 Habitat: Humid montane forest, forest edge, and clearings with flowering shrubs
+Habitat: Humid montane forest and cloud forest, forest edges, and adjacent secondary growth and clearings with scattered trees and shrubs.

 Subspecies & Distribution